wp-plugins/mma-call-tracking/readme.txt

 = 2.0.4 =
 Improve usability by renaming Var #1/Var #2 phone settings and removing unecessary default phone number checks when in Javascript mode.

-= 2.0.2 =
-Correct problem that prevents MMA Call Tracking from connecting to Message Metric on some servers.